nhn/tui.grid/packages/toast-ui.vue-grid/CONTRIBUTING.md

 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.

 ## Suggesting Enhancements
-In case you want to suggest for TOAST UI Editor, please follow this guideline to help maintainers and the community understand your suggestion.
+In case you want to suggest for TOAST UI Grid, please follow this guideline to help maintainers and the community understand your suggestion.
 Before creating suggestions, please check [issue list](https://github.com/nhn/toast-ui.vue-grid/labels/feature%20request) if there's already a request.

 Create an issue and provide the following information: